svphan1/Greatreads-server/README.md

-#Backend and database for Better Reads
+# Backend and database for Goodreads